Genital Injury - Female

 - Pointed object was put in the vagina, then taken out

-- Foreign body in the vagina and can't get out
+- Foreign object in the vagina and can't get out

 - Skin is split open or gaping and may need stitches